Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If you have any further questions, please do not hesitate to contact us at (727) 847-2411, (813) 996-2411 or (352)523-2411.

-View: Current Rates, Fees, and Charges Effective October 1, 2019.
+View: Current Rates, Fees, and Charges.
 Please Note: Deposits are held in a non-interest bearing account (Pasco County Ordinance Section 110-38(d)).
 The deposit will be credited to the account after 24 consecutive months of on-time payments and no returned checks; or, if the account is closed, the deposit will be applied to the bill.
 Any credits will be mailed to the person whose name is on the account after the final read.

-Please allow seven (7) business days for your online application to be received and reviewed.
+Please allow 72 hours (excluding holidays and weekends) for your application to be reviewed and processed.
 Once reviewed, you will receive an email with instructions on how to make a payment for any applicable fees and/or deposits.

 Emergency Telephone Number (AFTER-HOURS EMERGENCY REPAIRS ONLY):(727) 847-8144